FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Spatial Shallow n.rst

 -----------

-1. Click the Sampling Spatial Shallow-n Values icon and then OK once the process is complete.
+1. Click the Sampling Spatial Shallow-n Values button and then OK once the process is complete.

 .. image:: ../../img/Spatial-Shallow/spatia003.png